AndrewIGD/FlappyBirdAgent/FlappyBird_Report.md

 ---

 ## **1. Architecture**

+### **Pre-processing**
+We're aiming to convert the image that pygame gives us into a solid black & white image in which the bird and the pipes should be recognizable and easily distinguishable from the background elements.
+So, we're going to:
+- Resize the image to 84x84, since high resolutions just slow down the training speed in this case
+- Grayscale the image, we don't need color information
+- Apply contrast & brightness (alpha = 1.5, beta = 10).
+This makes the background completely white, leaving only the bird, pipes, score and floor visible
+- Invert the image
+- Threshold the image

 ### **Q-Network**
 The Q-Network is a Convolutional Neural Network (CNN) that processes stacked frames of the game environment and outputs Q-values corresponding to each possible action (`flap` or `do nothing`).
-This network architecture is composed of the following layers:
+Since we're aiming for a balance between computation speed and training speed, we're going to use only 2 convolutions.
+Thus, the network architecture is composed of the following layers:

 - **Input Layer**:
   - The input to the network is a tensor of shape 4x84x84, representing 4 consecutive grayscale frames of size 84x84 pixels.